SynCap/ps-jumper/README.md

 - Target of links can contain environment variables;
 - Target of links can contain native PowerShell expressions evaluated at call time;
 - Lists of links can be combined from several files

-TODO:
+- Automatic expansions of links with shortcuts of shell folders
-[] Automatic expansions of links with shortcuts of shell folders
+- History of locations only in addition to yours' CLI history

 ## Sample link list file (INI format):